Gherkin Building, 30 St Mary Axe

 Our thoughts are with his wife Sue and family at this sad time.

-A private funeral will be held on 7th July and a memoral service in September (details will be on the OBA website when made available).
+A private funeral was held on 7th July and a memoral service on 14th September (please contact Susan Day firstname.lastname@example.org).

 Oliver Sim (OB 2004-15)